-My First Double Espresso
+My Black Coffee was a Double Espresso

 I vividly remember my first double espresso.
-I was thirteen years old when we set up our Coffee Roastery, Manufacturing, Warehouse and Weaver’s Coffee & Tea Café at 40 Louise Street in San Rafael, California.
+I was thirteen years old when we set up our Coffee Roastery, Manufacturing, Warehouse and Weaver’s Coffee & Tea coffee shop at 40 Louise Street in San Rafael, California.
 John Weaver was roasting and yelled over to me to go pull him an espresso.
 We only serve double espressos, so I ran into the café and pulled the double espresso shot for him.
 I handed him the shot and he said, that is for you, drink it.
 The espresso shot was smooth and creamy and I liked it.
-Twenty minutes later almost 300 pounds of coffee was packaged and ready to ship, so the coffee tasted great and it sure helped me focus and work fast in the shipping department.
+Forty minutes later 300 pounds of coffee was packaged and ready to ship, so the coffee tasted great and it sure helped me focus and work fast in the shipping department.

 Now that I am twenty-one I find myself drinking black coffee on a regular basis.
 If I go out to brunch with friends and want to try the restaurants coffee I try it black.
 The mass-produced coffees you find readily available at the grocery store are for the most part the same mass-produced coffees you find at your neighborhood restaurant.
 It seems that certain restaurants think that every consumer will add cream and sugar to their drink to hide out the burnt and bland flavor of their morning cup of coffee.
 I am finding it hard to get a great cup of black coffee when I am out to lunch or dinner.